USEFUL TIPS

 INITIAL SETUP

-I. On a hard level surface hook the SNF to a desired tow vehicle and activate the actuator to lower the SNF unto the drive wheels with transport wheels off the ground.
+I. On a hard-level surface hook the SNF to the desired tow vehicle and activate the actuator to lower the SNF unto the drive wheels with transport wheels off the ground.

 III.
 Slide cardboard under each brush.

-Over time, brushes may become denser and lose some flicking potential due to the individual bristles becoming weaved together.
-The brush can be brought back to its original looseness and flicking potential by combing the brush with either a pitch fork or mulching fork.
+Over time, brushes may become denser and lose some flicking potential due to the individual bristles becoming woven together.
+The brush can be brought back to its original looseness and flicking potential by combing the brush with either a pitchfork or mulching fork.